 - Change to Preserve licenses toggle persists on Cancel

-- When the admin disables the Preserve licenses toggle in Control Hub, there is a warning that requires an extra click to disable.
-If the admin cancels out of that warning dialog, the toggle does not return to its original (enabled) state.
+- If you disable the Preserve licenses toggle in Control Hub, there's a warning that requires an extra click to disable.
+If you cancel the warning dialog, the toggle doesn't return to its original (enabled) state.